 • Advocating for, or encouraging, any of the above behavior

-2. Inappropriate behavior—harassment, aggression, and intimidation Harassment, aggression, and intimidation are hurtful and interfere with other people’s experience and participation in our community.
+2. Inappropriate behavior—harassment, aggression, and intimidation – are hurtful and interfere with other people’s experience and participation in our community.
 These behaviors are inappropriate and unacceptable.
 Be specifically mindful to avoid behaviors that are inappropriate in regards to: race, color, creed, gender (including pregnancy, perceived pregnancy, childbirth, breastfeeding, or related medical conditions), gender identity, religion (including religious dress and grooming), marital status, domestic partner status, genetic information, age, national origin or ancestry, military or veteran status, sexual orientation, physical or mental disability, or any other basis protected by federal, state, or local laws.

 3. Inappropriate behavior can take many forms such as: slurs; jokes; derogatory statements; foul or obscene language; offensive clothing; nudity; leering; stalking; staring; gestures; pictures, drawings or cartoons; violating personal space by impeding or blocking another person’s movement or otherwise physically interfering with them; harassing photography or recordings; unwanted or offensive writing.